Dasharo/docs/docs/variants/asus_kgpe_d16/spi-wp.md

 The bootblock is taking slightly more than 12KB of space on the bottom of the flash.
 Converting 12KB to hex would be equal to `0x3000` but we must cover a little bit more than that.
-Let's see what protection ranges are available for the chip (running from the tagret machine to be protected):
+Let's see what protection ranges are available for the chip (running from the target machine to be protected):

 ```bash
 ./flashrom -p internal --wp-list